2016 CTS Schedule - Register online

 - Blue at 16-18 MPH (brisk pace)

-The slowest pace will be 10-12 mph on the flats and a commensurate level of effort on hills.
-This is generally considered a “leisurely” pace, and you must be able to ride at this pace to participate.
+The slowest pace will be 10-12 mph on the flats.
+This is generally considered a “leisurely” pace, and you must be able to ride and sustain this pace (for 25 miles) to participate.
 The fastest will ride at a brisk pace of 16 - 18 mph.
 If you want to ride faster than 16 - 18 mph, you should consider more advanced Cascade rides on the Free Group Rides calendar.

 All Ride Leaders (RLs) are experienced cyclists who are there to help you train.
 Be sure to ask them any and all questions you have about preparing for your big summer event.
 They are available at rest stops and after the ride to answer your questions about riding skills, equipment, training or anything else cycling-related that is on your mind.